-Fermenting food is one of the oldest and safest preserving methods known to man.
-We have been doing this for thousands of years and the bacteria we use in fermenting are an important part of our digestive system.
-Then modern technology came along and fermenting went out of fashion as more easily prepared,
+Fermenting food is one of man’s oldest and safest preserving methods.
+We have been doing this for thousands of years, and the bacteria we use in fermenting are an important part of our digestive system.
+Then modern technology came along, and fermenting went out of fashion as more easily prepared,

-You can now purchase several different ferments such as sauerkraut and kimchi in health food stores with live bacteria that are great for you, as well as being delicious.
-The problem is that they can be very expensive and each time you get one, you are buying another glass jar.
+You can now purchase several different ferments, such as sauerkraut and kimchi, in health food stores with live bacteria that are great for you and delicious.
+The problem is that they can be very expensive, and you buy another glass jar each time you get one.

-The good news is that not only are fermented foods good for you and taste great, they are easy to make!
-Save your money and the new glass jar every time you get one and make your own.
-Here is my recipe and step by step guide to making a simple fermented red cabbage.
+The good news is that not only are fermented foods good for you and taste great, but they are also easy to make!
+Save your money and the new glass jar every time you get one, and make your own.
+Here is my recipe and a step-by-step guide to making a simple fermented red cabbage.

 - ½ a small red cabbage

 - One green capsicum

 - Two cm piece of ginger